unifi-consortium/ac-power/README.md

 let v_mag = Voltage::from(340.0);
 let i_mag = Current::from(8.2);

-// create voltage and current phasors in the Abc reference frame let v = Abc::from_polar(v_mag, Theta::from_degrees(0.0));
+// create voltage and current vectors in the Abc reference frame let v = Abc::from_polar(v_mag, Theta::from_degrees(0.0));
 let i = Abc::from_polar(i_mag, Theta::from_degrees(45.0));